borna-tl/DynamicTransitiveClosureWithPrediction/README.md

 The timestamps are non-decreasing and by setting *-qt*, you can specify the timestamp for our initial graph (i.e. edge insertions before *qt* make up the initial graph).
-After we have generated our initial graph, by *-qp* chance, there will be a query operation after each insertion.
+After we have generated our initial graph, by *-qp* chance, there will be a query operation after each operation (i.e. query or insertion).
 The query operations are generated randomly over all the vertices.

 ## Log